ETIMC/Report/typst/sections/Sprint 1.typ

 Instruments were assigned to the two NFC cards included with the reader: one representing a piano and the other a drum kit.
 The mobile application _NFC Tools_ @wakdev_nfc_2025 was used to find the ISO standard of the cards, in case the project called for extra, and to further explore and understand NFC technology.
 It was discovered that the cards used the ISO 14443A standard @laurie_iso14443_2015.

 This led to a basic breadboard setup where the NFC reader was connected to a Pico and two differently colored LEDs (@fig:nfcFirstSetup), each assigned an instrument.
 The code was kept intentionally simple, but was adapted to map the Unique Identifiers (UIDs) of the NFC cards to instrument names (@listing:nfcCardLabels).
 #figure(
+  image("../images/sprint 1/nfcFirstSetup.jpg", height: 24%),
+  caption: [Initial NFC test.],
+  placement: bottom
+) <fig:nfcFirstSetup>
+When a card was scanned, its UID was compared with the previously scanned card (@listing:nfcCardChangeLED:1) to avoid processing the same card repeatedly.
+Next, the card's UID was matched to an instrument using the predefined dictionary (@listing:nfcCardChangeLED:3 to @listing:nfcCardChangeLED:11), printing a message to the REPL indicating which instrument had been selected (@listing:nfcCardChangeLED:5), and activating the LED assigned to the instrument (@listing:nfcCardChangeLED:8).
+Scanning the other card switched the active LED and updated the console output to reflect the newly selected instrument.
+If the UID did not match any known label, a message was printed indicating that (@listing:nfcCardChangeLED:13), and both LEDs were turned off (@listing:nfcCardChangeLED:14).

+#figure(
   ```cpy